 The magic of using a timer is really amazing.
 When I have a mini-deadline set, I try to accomplish as much as possible during that time and a timer helps me to push myself to get stuff done.

-I’m using a piece of software called Cool Timer (on PC).
+I’m using a piece of software called Free Countdown Timer (on PC).
 For Mac, there are many alternatives too, for example Timer for Mac.
 However, please be aware that I haven’t tested it myself personally, because I do not own a Mac computer.

 - Work during the morning hours

 The morning hours are the quietest part of the day for me, and that’s why I like to write then.